atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- These hang from ceilings and focus light toward the ground
+- These hang from ceilings and focus light toward the ground.
-- Hanging this at 1.5 floors allows the light to cover more area
+- Hanging this at 1.5 floors allows the light to cover more area.
-- They are required for farming
+- They are the only light that can be used for farming.
 - When given only 1 power, they will work until they don't.
 When they don't, turn them off and back on and they will work again.